foundersandcoders/coursebook/src/learn/dotnet-two/index.md

 }
 }

 ```
-give it a quick swagger test then lets look at a part of this code in more detail.
+Give it a quick swagger test, and then let's look at a part of this code in more detail.

 ```cs